West of Scotland Women's Bowling Association

 GENERAL:

 District Secretaries are not responsible for correspondence going missing.
 It is up to a Club Secretary to contact her District Secretary if details of a round are not received at least one week in advance.
-Club Secretaries should acknowledge full details on sheets to their District Secretary.

 Players can represent only one Ladies’ Section.